SparkDevNetwork/Rock/Rock.Tests.Integration/README.md

 > *NOTE: Use a fresh database with the PowerTools &gt; SampleData loaded so we all are testing against the same expected sample data.
 If your test needs different data, you are responsible for adding it and cleaning it up as to not interfere with other tests.*

+> *A Rock.SampleData project is currently under construction, which will replace the PowerTools &gt; SampleData block.
+It will contain all of the actions needed to populate a new Rock database with a rich set of sample data, suitable for developer and QA testing.
+The database created by Rock.SampleData will contain all of the well-known data required to complete the integration tests contained in this project.*

 ## Setup Instructions

 1. Create an `app.ConnectionStrings.config` file in this project.